net64-mod/net64-mod.github.io/src/content/wiki/troubleshooting.md

 ### The graphics look pixelated?

 This happens when you press `backspace` on your keyboard.
 It's a feature that changes the filtering mode between "Bilinear", "Point-Sampled", and "Automatic".
-Just press `backspace` again to set it back to normal.
+Just press `backspace` one or two more times to set it back to normal.

 ### Microcode error